AGImkeller/scIGD_manuscript_2024/README.md

-All data in this repo are part of the paper "Unraveling immunogenomic diversity: a comprehensive workflow for HLA typing and expression analysis in single-cell RNA-seq data".
+All data in this repo are part of the paper "A comprehensive workflow for allele specific immune gene quantification and expression analysis in single-cell RNA-seq data".

 This includes code and the data generated from Multiple Sequence Alignment.